Biography: Dr. Paul Rogers

 - Dr. Paul Rogers leads the Tank Automotive Research Development and Engineering Center at Detroit Arsenal, Michigan.

-Dr. Paul D. Rogers serves as director of the U.S. Army Tank Automotive Research Development and Engineering Center at Detroit Arsenal, Michigan.
-He is responsible for providing executive management to deliver advanced technology solutions for all Department of Defense ground systems and combat support equipment.
-Dr. Rogers was selected to the Army Senior Executive Service in 2007.
+Dr. Paul D. Rogers serves as the Director of TARDEC where he is responsible for providing executive management to deliver advanced technology solutions for all Department of Defense ground systems and combat support equipment.
+Dr. Rogers is a member of the Army Senior Executive Service.

 As the TARDEC Director, Dr. Rogers manages a workforce of more than 1,700 engineers, scientists, researchers, and support staff and sets strategic direction for a full range of investments that affect more than 270 Army systems.
 With an annual budget of more than $475 million, Dr. Rogers ensures TARDEC provides vigilance and resourcefulness to deliver solutions within cost and on schedule so our Soldiers can dominate on the battlefield.

 As a member of the Michigan National Guard, Dr. Rogers was activated and served in Iraq as the Battalion Commander for the 507th Engineer Battalion.
-His command included twelve separate companies/detachments at Balad, Iraq, in support of Operation Iraqi Freedom 04-06.
-The 507th Engineer Battalion was a joint force consisting of deployed forces from the Active Army and Air Force, Army National Guard, Army Reserve, and Marines.
-He commanded 823 Soldiers, 139 Marines, and 114 Airmen in combat operations during the deployment.
+His command included 12 separate companies/detachments at Balad, Iraq, in support of Operation Iraqi Freedom 04-06.
+The 507th Eng.
+Bn. was a joint force consisting of deployed forces from the Active Army and Air Force, Army National Guard, Army Reserve, and Marines.
+He commanded a total of 823 Soldiers, 139 Marines, and 114 Airmen in combat operations during the deployment.
 His mission responsibilities included military fixed bridging, offensive assault float bridging, rafting operations, riverine operations, vertical and horizontal construction, well drilling, and asphalt production/paving.
 He also organized, trained, and deployed an armored D9 dozer task force in support of division offensive operations.
-The 507th Eng Bn served in Iraq from 1 January 2005 to 6 December 2005.
-Dr. Rogers military awards and decorations include the Bronze Star, Army Meritorious Service Medal, Army Achievement Medal, Iraqi Campaign Medal, Airborne Badge and the Bronze Order of the de Fleury Medal.
-His previous military assignments include, Brigade and Battalion Operations Officer, Company Commander, and Platoon Leader.
-He currently serves as the Commander of the 177th Regiment, Regional Training Institute, MIARNG.
+The 507th ENG BN served in Iraq from Jan.
+1, 2005, to Dec.
+6, 2005.
+Dr. Rogers' military awards and decorations include the Bronze Star, Army Meritorious Service Medal, Army Achievement Medal, Iraqi Campaign Medal, Airborne Badge and the Bronze Order of the de Fleury Medal.
+His previous military assignments include Chief of Staff, 46th Military Police Command, Commander, 177th Regiment, Regional Training Institute and Brigade and Battalion Operations Officer, Company Commander, and Platoon Leader.
+He currently serves as a Brigadier General as the Deputy Commander General, 46th Military Police Command, MIARNG.

 The Tank Automotive Research Development and Engineering Center is part of the U.S. Army Research, Development and Engineering Command, which has the mission to develop technology and engineering solutions for America's Soldiers.